dacharyc/go-test-code-example-categorization/README.md

 ollama pull qwen2.5-coder
 ```

-If you want to use a different model, change the model name in ln 15 of
+If you want to use a different model, pull a different model from Ollama, and
-`main.go`.
+change the model name in `constants.go`.
+The model name is a constant so it's
+available to both the project and the tests.

 ## Run the project